DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         </a>
     </p>
     <p>
-        Well…it’s sort of ready.
+        Well…it's sort of ready.
 When you try to drop the item, it still bounces back because the delegate methods to handle the drop are not in place yet.
     </p>
     <p>